marcbourlon/TipTap/README.md

 sluggish.
 So, the solution is to use what I called "notification" gestures.
 They are sent immediately, and "in parallel" of normal gestures, and can't be in combos, that they would pollute.
 Examples:
 - if you touch a screen, move immediately, then release, you will get: press, dragStart, drag (few times), dragStop, release.
-- if you double tap a screen, while a finger is already touching, you will get: tip-press, tip-release, tip-tap. **In this order**.
+- if you double tap a screen, while a pointer is already touching, you will get: tip-press, tip-release, tip-tap. **In this order**.
 Remember: tap and swipe being "combo-able", they aren't sent right away.
 That's why release arrives first.
 This said, it's up to the app to decide which "event" to use.